Skip to content

 Hemoglobin is the protein present in your red blood cells that carries oxygen.
 We have something called saturated hemoglobin (full of oxygen) and unsaturated hemoglobin (lack of oxygen; not full).
 Both of them absorb different amounts of red light.

-When your watch is tied to your wrist, it puts out visible red light and infrared light through your skin.
-Now, the ratio of absorption of light from the two ‘types’ of hemoglobin is measured and compared.
+When your watch is tied to your wrist, it puts visible red and infrared light through your skin.
+Now, the light absorption ratio from the two ‘types’ of hemoglobin is measured and compared.
 Thus, this ratio comparison can help identify how much of the hemoglobin in your blood is saturated and how much is not.

 8. Ambient Light Sensor